mgblackwater/stevekinney.net/content/courses/testing/parallel-and-serial-test-execution.md

 Vitest has your back when it comes to both parallel and serial execution.
 Which one should you pick?
 Well, parallel should be your go-to.
 It’s fast, it’s efficient, and it keeps your feedback loop nice and tight.
 But don’t forget you’ve got that sequential ace in your pocket for those tricky tests where order matters.

 Try `vitest --run` if things aren’t working quite right, and remember to laugh when you realize it’s all because multiple tests are sharing that one pesky variable.
-Ah, JavaScript... always keeping us on our toes.
+Ah, JavaScript… always keeping us on our toes.